bananajoeo7/csc208/Proposed_Class_Changes/README.md

 #### Requirements
 - Presentation should be created in markdown.
 - Presentation should provide an original response to the question.
-- Presentation should use information inside the [textbook](https://discrete.openmathbooks.org/dmoi3.html).
+- Presentation should use information inside the [textbook](https://discrete.openmathbooks.org/dmoi3.html) and at least 2 sources outside the textbook to help inform you fellow students or support you answer.
 #### Example of Assignment:
+This is a [template](https://github.com/bananajoeo7/csc208/blob/main/Proposed_Class_Changes/Assignment_Template.md) for the assignments.
 #### Created By:
 Trostin Geles